auturgy/planner/README.md

 ### License
 Skysense Planner is released with a GNU General Public License v3.
 For full terms and conditions, see the [LICENSE](LICENSE) file.

+A commercial license is also avaiable on request.

 ### Authors
 See the [AUTHORS](AUTHORS.md) file for a full list of contributors.